 While this kind of decision might be necessary for the existence of the 7-year old, it’s simple to see how it can become devastating if it’s carried into adult life.
 In cases like this, the person was able to see how they were holding back in romantic relationships and friendships, and not feeling & searching the love & connection they wanted.

 In many alternate ways, these energetic blockages can manifest.
-For instance, it’s relatively common if we’ve been castigated as a kid to be disproportionately impacted by criticism from a friend, boss or a lover as an adult.
-Or we might have an allergy to a specific kind of food since it was forced on us a kid desperately.
+For instance, it’s relatively common if we’ve been castigated as a kid to be disproportionately impacted by criticism from a friend, boss or lover as an adult.
+Or we might have an allergy to a specific kind of food since it was forced on us desperately.
 Many times, the fact that we have a “disproportionate” response to some scenario as an adult can be a sign that there’s something from the past that has to be looked at and released.

 This is all good, but you might be wondering what all this has related to chronic illness.